 - Interactive group sessions with the Department for Work & Pensions on a range of topics.

-- Offer of a visit to a further education provider (college/training providers) for all yr 11 pupils.
+- Several visits to a further education provider (college/training providers) for all yr 11 pupils.

 - Work experience opportunities for yr 11 pupils, agreed on an individual basis if appropriate for the pupil.